pedromateo/tug_qt_unit_testing_fw/README.md

 Releases can be found at "releases/" folder.
 Each one includes:

-* doc/  -> usage quick guide
+* doc/............. usage quick guide
-* libTUG_project/  -> C++ project of GUI unit testing library.
+* libTUG_project/..
+C++ project of GUI unit testing library.
-* TUG_wizard/  -> wizard application to create test projects (requires Java RE).
+* TUG_wizard/...... wizard application to create test projects (requires Java RE).
-* install.sh  -> libTUG installer.
+* install.sh....... libTUG installer.
 Type "./install.sh --help" for further info.

 Please, go to "doc/" folder and open TUG_doc.pdf to find a quick usage guide and further information about this testing framework.